oTree-org/oTree/README.md

 ## Database setup

-We generally recommend using PostgreSQL as your production database.
+oTree is most frequently used with PostgreSQL as the production database.
 You can create your database with a command like this:

 `psql -c 'create database django_db;' -U postgres`